-1.7 The matter was again fixed for hearing on 31st March, 2011.
-However, upon request and non-availability of legal Counsel of the licensees, the same was adjourned for 8th April, 2011 and after hearing the matter, the Authority vide order dated 18th May, 2011 disposed of the joint application and the matter was fixed on 2nd June, 2011 for giving another hearing opportunity to the licensees for further proceeding of SCN issued to the Company.
-Mr. Amil Khattak, Legal Counsel attended the hearing on the 2nd June, 2011 and filed letter as given below:
+1.7 The matter was again fixed for hearing on 31st March, 2011, However, upon request and non-availability of legal Counsel of the licensees the same was adjourned for 8th April, 2011 and after hearing the Authority vide order dated 18th May, 2011 disposed of the joint application and the matter was fixed on 2nd June, 2011 for giving another hearing opportunity to the licensees for further proceeding of SCN issued to the licensee.
+Mr. Amil Khattak, legal Counsel attended the hearing on the 2nd June, 2011 and submitted a letter and requested for adjournment.
+The letter submitted by the legal counsel is given below: